 Lyme disease is caused by the bacterium Borrelia burgdorferi.
 The genus Borrelia is a member of the larger family of bacteria called Spirochaetes which were originally thought to be spiral shaped.
 The bacterium that causes syphilis (Treponema pallidum) is also a member of this family.

-In addition, B. miyamotoi, one of the relapsing fever Borrelia species has been identified in Europe recently.
+In addition, B. miyamotoi, one of the relapsing fever Borrelia species has been identified in Europe and is known to be present in UK ticks .
 See our news item Borrelia miyamotoi new or old?